-Aside from homes sales data being revised, the foreclosure glut appears to be nastier than ever.
+Aside from homes sales data being revised, downward, the foreclosure glut appears to be nastier than ever.

 Fitch Ratings, which rates the creditworthiness of banks and other companies, called the “supply of REO staggering” in a news release sent out this week.

-They attributed the glut to pending investigations regarding shoddy foreclosure processes employed by banks and lenders.
+They attributed the backlog to pending investigations regarding shoddy foreclosure processes employed by banks and lenders.